Ramyasri1605/Ramyasri1605/README.md

 Welcome to My GitHub! 👋 I'm Ramyasri Balijepalli
 💫 About Me:
-* Pursuing a Master of Engineering in Computer Science at the University of Cincinnati, focusing on Cloud Computing and Machine Learning, expected to graduate in December 2024 with a CGPA of 3.83/4.0.
+* Pursuing a Master of Engineering in Computer Science at the University of Cincinnati, focusing on Cloud Computing, Software Testing, Advance Algorithms, Software Architecture and Machine Learning with a CGPA of 3.83/4.0.
 * Earned a Bachelor of Technology in Electronics and Communication Engineering from Vignan’s Foundation for Science, Technology, and Research University with a perfect CGPA of 4.0/4.0.
 * Proficient in Python, Java, C, SQL, HTML/CSS, Verilog; skilled with VS Code, Google Colab, Arduino, AWS, GitHub.
 * Certified in Robotic Process Automation from Udemy, and Microsoft Dynamics 365, Power Platform Fundamentals.